 - the adoption of public policies aimed at mitigating climate change and other environmental concerns.

-These factors are mutually reinforcing and will work to move our society away from fossil fuels and towards clean energy this decade, much faster than most people expect.
+These factors reinforce each other and will work to move our society away from fossil fuels and toward clean energy this decade, much faster than almost anyone expects.

-For decades, the cost-effectiveness of solar energy technology (and to a lesser extent wind energy) has increased exponentially.
-A figure of academic interest only, given that renewable sources were still much more expensive than conventional ones based on fossil fuels.
+For decades, the cost-effectiveness of solar energy technology (and, to a lesser extent, wind energy) has increased exponentially.
+A fact only of academic interest, given that renewable sources were still much more expensive than conventional ones based on fossil fuels.

-In recent years, however, costs have dropped to the point where they are now often lower than energy produced from coal or gas plants and are falling further.
-In 2016 Abu Dhabi (a place where 2 fields of seven billion barrels of oil and 1,6 trillion cubic meters of gas were discovered last November) built a solar power plant.
-A plant that would have supplied electricity at a world record price of just 2,42 cents per kilowatt hour, half of natural gas.
+In recent years, however, costs have fallen to the point where they are now often lower than energy produced by coal or gas plants and falling further.
+In 2016, Abu Dhabi (a place where just last November 2 fields of seven billion barrels of oil and 1,6 trillion cubic meters of gas were discovered) built a solar power plant.
+A plant that would provide electricity at a world record price of just 2,42 cents per kilowatt hour, half that of natural gas.
 A month earlier, in October, Dubai announced the construction of a new world record solar power plant capable of providing electricity for only 1,7 cents per kilowatt hour, with a 30% cost reduction in three years.

 The record will be broken again.
 It's still.

 Week after week news of ever new solar systems with ever lower costs arrives.
-In Los Angeles it was recently approved a new solar plant that will provide 300 megawatts of energy at 3,9 cents per kilowatt hour (electricity from natural gas costs about 8 cents per kilowatt hour in the US).
-Importantly, that price also includes energy storage, which means the facility will be able to provide energy to Los Angeles residents both day and night.
-This solution overcomes one of the last remaining obstacles to the transition to renewable energy: reliability.
+In Los Angeles it was recently approved a new solar plant that will provide 300 megawatts of power at 3,9 cents per kilowatt hour (electricity from natural gas costs about 8 cents per kilowatt hour in the US).
+Importantly, that price also includes energy storage, meaning the plant will be able to provide power to Los Angeles residents both day and night.
+This solution overcomes one of the last remaining obstacles to transitioning to renewable energy: reliability.
 The sun doesn't always shine and the wind doesn't always blow, but if the combined cost of generation and storage is still cheap.
-This is why renewable energies will kill fossil fuels at any time of the day or year.
+This is why renewable energy will eliminate fossil fuels at any time of the day or year.

 Not surprisingly, more and more people are choosing renewables and moving away from fossil fuels

-in 2000, wind and solar energy together were a negligible production of global energy produced annually (32 TWh, Terawatt hour). in 2018 had grown to 1,85 TWh, a 56-fold increase in 19 years.
-Specifically, wind energy grew by 22,8% per year.
-Solar 41,5% per year.
-It's still only a small sliver of overall energy production, but the growth is frightening.
+in 2000, wind and solar energy together were a negligible production of the global energy produced annually (32 TWh, Terawatt hours). in 2018 had grown to 1,85 TWh, a 56-fold increase in 19 years.
+Specifically, wind energy has grown by 22,8% per year.
+Solar by 41,5% per year.
+It's still only a small sliver of overall energy production, but the growth is scary.

 Go easy?
 Not even

-True, I should be cautious in forecasting, but I think I am.
-I am probably underestimating the speed with which we will adopt renewables.
-So far, renewable energy has been mainly used to add further capacity to an electrical network.
-For this reason, most of the demand actually comes from developing countries, where the demand for electricity is still rapidly increasing.
+True, I should be cautious in my predictions, but I think I am.
+I'm probably underestimating how quickly we will adopt renewables.
+So far, renewable energy has mainly been used to add further capacity to an electricity grid.
+For this reason, most of the demand actually comes from developing countries, where electricity demand is still rapidly increasing.
 But to deal a death blow to fossil fuels, renewable energy must start replace existing conventional energy sources: coal and gas-fired power plants and oil-fired transportation.
 This is what we are starting to see.

 The money goes away from fossil fuels